This post may contain affiliate links.

 Most of the small ways I have been able to cut back on heating costs have just come about as part of a routine.
 Here are some of my 7 simple tips to cut back on heating costs:

 Like a lot of people in England I like to start my day with a nice cup of tea.
 When I am just having a cup of tea I boil the lowest amount of water required, to cut back on the time spent boiling the kettle.
 Depending on my husband’s work schedule I sometimes make him a nice thermos of coffee up at the same time for his journey to work.
 Later in the evening I like to have a hot chocolate as a treat and often I get a hot water bottle ready for bed.
+I love to use my Tassimo and I’ve wrote a post on how to save money on Tassimo coffees.

 Hot Water Bottle